tapyu/python-lessons/README.md

 A software that
 - Adds or Removes packages dependency on a dependency file (such as `pyproject.toml`) of the project.
 - Writes on a file (such as `poetry.lock`) the version of all packages required to run the python project.
-- Installs those package dependencies in their specific versions.
+- Installs package dependencies in their required versions.
 It is usually done within a isolated environment.
 When the sofware is run on another system, the version of the dependencies is "locked" to those versions listed in `poetry.lock` to ensure reproducibility.
 - Is required only by Python developers.
 > NOTE: [An](https://www.youtube.com/watch?v=QX_Nhu1zhlg&t=193s) example of how not having dependency manager can mess things up.